 Before you call 0161 696 9685 to reach us, though, read on to discover more.

 - What Evidence Do I Need To Support A Claim For A Permanent Scar?

 - No Win No Fee Claims For Permanent Scar Compensation

 There are two types of scar injury compensation that could make up your award if you make a successful compensation claim.
 These two parts will impact how much compensation you could receive for your scar injury.

 The first is general damages, which are awarded to all successful claimants.
 This area of claim provides compensation for your injuries, the pain and suffering they’ve caused, and the effect they will have on your life.

 Those who value this head of claim may refer to the Judicial College Guidelines (JCG) for help.
 This document provides compensation guidelines for a range of injuries.
 In the table featured underneath, you can find some of these guidelines as they relate to scarring.
 Please note that these amounts are not guaranteed.

 The first entry within this table does not feature in the JCG, however.

-The second head of compensation for permanent scarring that you could receive is special damages.
+The second head of compensation for a scar injury that you could receive is special damages.
 This head of claim provides compensation for the financial expenses your injuries have caused you to experience.
 For example, you could potentially claim back the cost of:

 - Cosmetic aids, such as makeup or wigs.